chaaritra21/Product-Management-System/README.md

 Username : user
 Password : pass
- You can Chande Username and Password on your Own.
+ You can Change Username and Password on your Own.